rocky-linux/academy/GUIDELINES.md

 </div>
 ```

-Don't forget to leave a blank line before and after the `div` HTML tags.
+Do not forget to leave a blank line before and after the `div` HTML tags.

 ## Questions pages